pprunty/pprunty.github.io/posts/02-magikarp.md

 product.

-In the wake of AI advancements, the next wave of innovation will bring an influx of new products, and the winners will be those who leverage their AI and LLM flagship features the best.
+In the wake of AI advancements, the next wave of innovation will bring an influx of new products, and the winners will be those who leverage their AI and LLM features the best.
 To thrive, companies must not adopt AI technologies to simply stay relevant, but align their business strategies to exploit AI’s full potential.

 ## Embracing AI in Your SaaS Journey